Gravel Mining in the Tamagawa River

 Gravel excavation pit in Omaru (1964, photographed by Hideo Hamada)

-Photo: Gravel Extraction Machine Boat
+Photo: Mechanical Ship for Gravel Extraction

-Gravel mining machine ship (around the late Taisho period)
+Mechanical dredging boat for gravel extraction (around the late Taisho period)

 Photo: Gravel Railway Route Map around Inagi in the Early Showa Period